fastmachinelearning/hls4ml/api/HLS-MODEL.md

 ---

 This page documents our hls_model class usage.
-You can generate generate an hls model object from a keras model through the API:
+You can generate generate an hls model object from a keras model through `hls4ml`'s API:

 ```python
 import hls4ml